DBProductions/js-helping/README.md

 # js-helping

-native js script collection to create NodeJS prototypes.
+Small native JavaScript code to create NodeJS prototypes.
+It works with modules and should help with common tasks.

-js-helping works with JSHELPING as namespace, it's basically very simple.
+js-helping works with JSHELPING as namespace.

-Comes with some modules
-`array, object, element, event, form, socketio, sockjs, sse`
+Following modules are defined:
+* array
+* object
+* element
+* event
+* form
+* socketio
+* sockjs
+* sse

 ## Load it.